Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 - Porter has taken 13.2 shots per game this season and made 6.4 per game, which account for 11.5% and 11.1%, respectively, of his team's total.

-- Porter's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Suns are ranked sixth in the league, conceding 111.6 points per game.
+- Conceding 111.6 points per game, the Suns are the sixth-ranked team in the NBA on defense.

-- The Suns are the 11th-ranked team in the NBA, allowing 42.9 rebounds per contest.
+- On the glass, the Suns are ranked 11th in the league, allowing 42.9 rebounds per game.

-- The Suns allow 23.4 assists per game, third-ranked in the league.
+- Allowing 23.4 assists per contest, the Suns are the third-ranked squad in the NBA.

-- In terms of 3-pointers, the Suns are ranked third in the NBA, allowing 11.4 makes per game.
+- Looking at 3-pointers, the Suns have given up 11.4 makes per contest, third in the league.

 Michael Porter Jr. vs. the Suns